 So guess what I did yesterday!
-I pretty much took apart my wood range hood cover and remade it. 😀 I used the exact same process to rebuild it (click here for those details if you missed that post), but on the first go ’round, it didn’t even dawn on me that the wood needed to be a certain distance from the stove top.
+I pretty much took apart my wood range hood cover and remade it. 😀 I used the exact same process that I used the first time around to build the first version of the range hood covert (click here for those details if you missed that post), but on the first go ’round, it didn’t even dawn on me that the wood needed to be a certain distance from the stove top.
 Duh, right?
 I was just thinking that it needed to clear the top of my head, which is pretty easy to do since I’m only five feet tall. 😀

 But actually, combustible material needs to be at least 30 inches from the stove top.
 Mine was about 25 inches on the sides…

 So I removed the side MDF panels, the bottom arched piece on the front, and the two lower support pieces attached to the side cabinets, cut all of those down considerably, and replaced them.
 Believe me, that process sounds a whole heck of a lot easier than it actually was.
 But at least now it’s the right height for the sake of safety, and it looks a lot better and less imposing as well.

 And you can see that I also added the corbels and shelf.
 Here’s how I made those…

 I started by cutting a piece of primed 1-inch lumber to the size I wanted the top of the shelf to be.
 Mine was 30.5 inches wide by 3.5 inches deep.